 Protecting the environment

-To help us keep the number of impacted trees to a minimum we’re doing a detailed tree mapping study to develop a vegetation database.
+To help us minimise the number of trees affected by design and construction, we’ve undertaken a detailed tree mapping study to develop a vegetation database.

 Every tree along the alignment with a diameter greater than 100mm has been GPS located and we’ve recorded information such as species, diameter and potential timber reuse opportunities.